-- World Learning Inc., based in 1015 15th Street, NW, Suite 950, Washington, DC 20005 USA, (https://www.worldlearning.org): will receive your identifying contact information, academic and professional information (a short bio composed by us based on your application form) for the purposes of program design and logistics of the visit.
+- World Learning Inc., based in 1015 15th Street, NW, Suite 950, Washington, DC 20005 USA, (https://www.worldlearning.org): will receive your full application form for the purposes of program design and logistics of the visit.
 World Learning will collect from you additional personal information required to issue the J-1 visa.

-- Marymount University, based in 2807 N Glebe Rd, Arlington, VA 22207, USA, (https://www.marymount.edu/Home): will receive your identifying contact information, academic and professional information (a short bio composed by us based on your application form) for the purposes of program design.
+- Marymount University, based in 2807 N Glebe Rd, Arlington, VA 22207, USA, (https://www.marymount.edu/Home): will receive your full application form for the purposes of program design.